Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix A: Brief review of topological defect lines

 An explaination of the rule $\eta\times\cal{N}=\cal{N}$ is helpful.
 Consider the action of $\cal{N}$ on the spin operator $\sigma(z)$ with $z$ being the complex coordinate.
 Pictorially, a TDL is dragged through the insertion of $\sigma(z)$.
 Under the duality, $\sigma(z)$ becomes the disorder operator $\mu(z)$, which must be attached to the end of a $\eta$ line.
 Since the action is local, the $\eta$ line has to end on the $\cal{N}$ line, which gives the fusion rule $\eta\times\cal{N}=\cal{N}$.
-This process is shown as the equation
+This process is represented by the equation

-For a rational CFT with diagonal partition function, there is a TDL associated with each chiral primary, which are called Verlinde lines.
+For a rational CFT with diagonal partition function, there is a TDL associated with each chiral primary that are called Verlinde lines.
 In the Ising CFT, there are three chiral primary operators $1,\sigma,\psi$.
 We can identify $\cal{N}$ with the Verlinde line $\cal{D}_{\sigma}$ and $\eta$ with $\cal{D}_{\psi}$.
 It is also possible to construct non-Verlinde TDLs from conformal embedding as explained below.

-\section{Appendix B: Trivialization of SPT stacking by TDLs}
+\section{Appendix B: Trivialization of symmetry-protected topological phase stacking by TDLs}

 Let us consider a CFT with global symmetry $G$ and TDL $\cal{D}$.
 In subsequent discussions, we use group elements to label TDLs of the $G$ symmetry.
-We assume that $\cal{D}$ commutes with $G$ in the sense that
+It is assumed that $\cal{D}$ commutes with $G$ in the sense that

 The defect Hilbert space $\cal{H}_{\cal{D}}$ transforms projectively under $G$.
 The projective class $\omega$ can be determined by the following relation: